Stvdputten/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: "I am a graduate student"
+bio: "I am a work in progress"

 interests:
 - Learning